glebbyv/Potentiometer/README.md

 - **Platform Independence**: Maintains a consistent size across different architectures.
 - **Header**: Defined in the <stdint.h> or <cstdint> header files in C, and in the <cstdint> header file in C++.

-## steering_angle.h

-### Overview
-The `steering_angle.h` header file defines a class `StPot` for interacting with the potentiometer to measure the steering angle.
-It includes the necessary Arduino libraries and declares the class members and methods.

 ### Class Members
 - `TrigPin`: An integer representing the Arduino pin connected to the trigger pin of the potentiometer.